shiva123-coder/one-stop-solution/README.md

 - I was not able to see the live preview on browser while using python3 app.py command on my terminal, upond checking on the terminal I noticed that ValueError was shown
   - I then checked all of my codes and logic and noticed [typo](static/images/valueerror1.jpg) on env.py file where I typed MONGO.URI instead of MONGO_URI, problem solved after i fixed this typo.

+- Browser threw werkzeug.routing.BuildError while I was initially testing my registration page, this took me a while to figure out as I couldn't spot any issue in my codes and neither any speeling error, however I have somehow spoted that there was [typo](static/images/typo1.jpg) on app.py file as I as missing @ symbol on my routing and this was causing an error which solved after I corrected this.